 If you decide that you do not wish to be re-employed once you reach the retirement age, you may inform your employer of your decision upon receiving the offer of re-employment.
 Your employer may then require you to confirm your decision in writing.

 If you accept an offer of re-employment and subsequently decide that you do not wish to continue working, you can exercise normal termination and serve notice in accordance with the terms of your re-employment contract.

-There is no legal provision in Singapore that prohibits you from working after the maximum re-employment age of 67 years.
-This is so long as you are medically fit and willing to work, and if such an arrangement can be accommodated within your current organisation.
+There is no legal provision in Singapore that prohibits you from working after the maximum re-employment age of 68 years.
+This is so long as you are medically fit and willing to work, and your current organisation can accommodate such an arrangement.

 Understanding the Offer of Re-Employment

 Your employer should consult and begin discussions about your re-employment with you at least 6 months in advance of your 63rd birthday.
 Your employer should also offer you the re-employment contract at least 3 months prior to your birthday.
 (These timelines also apply to any subsequent re-employment contracts offered for renewal.)